brandonstarxel/chunking_evaluation/README.md

 ```

-# usage.py
+# Benchmarking with Your Own Custom Chunker
-Below is an example of how you can immediately benchmark any chunking method.
+This example shows how to implement your own chunking logic and benchmark its performance.
 ```python
 from chroma_research import BaseChunker, GeneralBenchmark from chromadb.utils import embedding_functions